jimrothatonesource/devops-extension-chuck-norris/README.md

   displayName: 'Chuck Norris Quotes'
 ```

-The task acts as a marker that enables the build report enhancement.
-It doesn't perform any actual work - it just tells the extension to show Chuck Norris quotes in the build summary.
+### What It Does

+The task:
+- Displays a random Chuck Norris quote in the build log
+- Uploads a markdown summary to the build results Extensions tab
+- Shows Chuck Norris approving your build with a random quote
+- Uses the `##vso[task.uploadsummary]` logging command to add content to the build summary

+The quote is randomly selected from 41 different programmer-themed Chuck Norris jokes every time the task runs!

 ## Troubleshooting

-**Extension not showing in build reports?**
+**Chuck Norris summary not showing in build results?**
 - Make sure you've added the Chuck Norris Quotes task to your pipeline
+- Check that the task completed successfully
+- Look for the summary in the **Extensions** tab, not the Summary tab
 - Verify the extension is installed in your Azure DevOps organization
-- Check that the build completed successfully

 **Build task not found?**
 - Ensure the extension is properly installed
 - Try refreshing your browser cache
-- Verify you're using the correct task name: `ChuckNorrisTask`
+- Verify you're using the correct task name: `ChuckNorrisTask@1`

+**Seeing the same quote every time?**
+- Each build should show a different random quote from the collection of 41 quotes
+- If you're seeing the same quote, try clearing the build cache or running a new build

 ## Development